ebrucucen/example-basic/IsaoTakahashi.md

 #Isao Takahashi
-Isao Takahshi is a student in aclass learning about Git and GitHub
+Isao Takahshi is a student in aclass learning more about Git and GitHub

 ## Hometown
 Tokyo, Japan